nickg/nvc/README.md

 ### Installing

-NVC is developed on Debian Linux and is regularly tested on OS X and Windows under MSYS2.
+NVC is developed on Debian Linux and is regularly tested on macOS and Windows under MSYS2.
 Ports to other systems are welcome.

 NVC has both a release branch and a development master branch.
 The master branch